dci-dh-python-e21-01/epsomdh.github.io/README.md

-This is a personal project which hasn't be decided yet..
+This is a personal project that hasn't been decided yet..